HERE Modern Slavery Statement

 Human Rights and Modern Slavery

-HERE is committed to integrating respect for human rights into its global operations and across its value chain.
-In practice, this commitment means HERE:
+At HERE, we are committed to integrating respect for all international human rights into our global operations and across our value chain.
+In 2024, we updated our global Human Rights Policy that outlines this commitment.
+In practice, this commitment means that HERE:

-• Trains its people on international human rights standards and what they mean in practice.
+- Trains our employees on international human rights standards and what they mean in practice.

-• Assesses ESG factors across key suppliers within our supply chain and makes recommendations for remediation, as needed; participates in our customers’ supplier audits.
+- Assesses ESG factors across key suppliers within our supply chain, makes recommendations for remediation, as needed, and participates in HERE customers’ supplier audits.

-• Prohibits the hiring of child labour.
+- Prohibits the hiring of child labour.
 The minimum age for full-time employment with HERE is the higher of 15 years old or the legal minimum age for employment under applicable law.
-Further prohibits the hiring of individuals that are under 18 for positions in which hazardous work is required.
+HERE further prohibits the hiring of individuals that are under 18 for positions in which hazardous work is required.

-• Respects land, forest and water rights in the communities in which we operate and commit to no forced evictions.
+- Respects land, forest and water rights in the communities in which HERE operates and commits to no forced evictions.

 Code of Conduct

-Our Code of Conduct contains specific sections on fair labour conditions and employment.
-There are explicit warnings to look out for failures to observe labour laws (e.g. child labour, compulsory labour, etc.).
+HERE’s Code of Conduct contains specific sections on fair labour conditions and employment.
+There are explicit warnings to look out for failures to observe labour laws (e.g. child labour, workplace safety, compulsory labour, etc.).
 It also contains a section on human rights.

 We have a strict no-retaliation policy against anyone who raises concerns of any kind.